XanaduAI/strawberryfields/doc/development/development_guide.rst

     - ``apps`` for tests of the applications layer
     - ``api`` for tests that only import and use the strawberryfields.api package

-    When writing new tests, make sure to mark what components it tests.
+    When writing new tests, make sure to mark what components they test.

     Certain tests that are related to a specific backend, e.g. test cases for its operations or the states returned by a backend.
 For a backend test, you